hyperledger/caliper/docs/vNext/Architecture.md

 Workload modules are the brain of a benchmark.
 Since Caliper is a general benchmark framework, it does not include any concrete benchmark implementation.
 When Caliper schedules TXs for a given round, it is the task of the round's workload module to generate the content of the TXs and submit it.
 Each round can have a different associated workload module, so separating your workload implementation based on phases/behavior should be easy.

-Workload modules are simply Node.JS modules that must export a given API/functions.
+Workload modules are simply Node.JS modules that must export a given factory function.
 Other than that, the workload module logic can be arbitrary.
 Really, anything you can code in Node.JS.

 > __Note:__ For a more technical introduction to workload modules, see the [corresponding page](./Workload_Module.md).